G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Deformations of G -Kisin modules and Galois Representations

 \begin{remark} If $A$ is the ring of integers in a finite extension of $\Lambda$, or if $A$ is a $L$-algebra, then the Galois representation $\rho$ in the above definitions has $p$-adic Hodge type $\mu$.
 However, in general (for example, if $A$ is torsion) we cannot speak of the Galois representation or the $G$-Kisin module having type $\mu$.
 We can only require that the $G$-Kisin module have type $\leq \mu$ or that the Galois representation be an $A$-point of $R^{\mu,\square}_{\rhobar}$.
-We reiterate that these definitions require that $ p \nmid \# \pi_1(G^{\der})$ in order to use Theorem~\ref{thm:affineschubert} to define $Y^{\leq \mu}$. \end{remark}
+We reiterate that we require $ p \nmid \# \pi_1(G^{\der})$ in order to use Theorem~\ref{thm:affineschubert} to define $Y^{\leq \mu}$ and study $G$-Kisin modules of type $\leq \mu$. \end{remark}